 In the last six year twenty promoters have moved out of promoting altogether, this follows the HMRC making operations much tougher.
 It has also been proven that since 2014, HMRC have successfully brought in billions of pounds from settling marketed avoidance cases, and other compliance activity.

 Since 1992, D E Ball & Co Limited has been an independent business advisory service based in Telford, Shropshire.
 With their advisors working with businesses in the agriculture, services, construction and retailer sectors, they have a broad span of knowledge to offer.
-To see find out more about D E Ball: https://www.deball.co.uk/
+To see find out more about D E Ball and the prevention of tax avoidance schemes visit: https://www.deball.co.uk/